 Due to the decline in demand, Graeme Cooper Automotive no longer install LPG systems but can certainly advise on maintenance issues.

 In terms of safety, although all fuels are volatile, LP gas has an excellent safety record.
 The fuel tank is much stronger than conventional fuel tanks as proved in crash and fire tests.
 When the engine is switched off or if the fuel pipe is damaged, an electronic shut-off valve operated and such systems are constantly being improved.
 This illustration shows an LPG tank fitted into the former spare-wheel space.
-This is an ideal arrangement for LM and P38 models

 The LPG filler is conveniently located inside the existing fuel filler cap.